 Qualified personal trainers evaluate a client’s total lifestyle, not just their exercise needs.
 The general client information section of the NFPT Consultation Form includes entries for age, gender, occupation, sleeping habits and body measurements.
 Although some of these may seem trivial, all of this information forms the foundation of a good exercise program.

 After you’ve collected basic client information, you will need to assess your client’s medical history and current lifestyle behavior, including identifying any major health risk factors.
 Clients who have one or more major health risk factors should obtain the direct involvement and approval of a physician before continuing your program.

 Here are a few examples of questions to ask your client from the new client assessment and screening questionnaire:

 - Do you have diabetes?

-- Is body composition interfering with the performance of the simple of daily tasks? (i.e. clinically obese?)
+- Is your body composition interfering with your performance of simple daily tasks?
+Are you clinically obese?

 - Do you have a history of high blood pressure?